eito-fis/kinetic-rain-website/src/systems/mechanical.md

 # Overview

-Kinetic Jellyfish is a 7’x7’x4’ sculpture.
+Reuse Rebuild React is a 7’x7’x4’ sculpture.
 72 curved jellyfish (street signs and wood scrap) rise and fall fluidly within the bounding box of a wooden frame (deconstructed pallets) as nearly invisible strings tied to the jellyfish winding up above the viewer’s eyeline.
 The simple but elegant motion stands at odds with the origin and appearance of